wboykinm/billmorris.io/blog/_posts/2024-07-10-you-are-here-there.md

 tags: ["mapping", "policy", "china", "google"]
 ---

 The practical work of digital mapping varies pretty wildly from place to place.
-I was reminded of this as I stumbled onto a great example of [the infamous displacement of imagery and road vectors in Google Maps](https://www.reddit.com/r/geography/comments/11s9r7o/why_are_chinese_roads_on_google_maps_in_the_wrong/):
+I was reminded of this as I stumbled onto a great example of [the infamous displacement of imagery and road vectors in Google Maps within Chinese territory](https://www.reddit.com/r/geography/comments/11s9r7o/why_are_chinese_roads_on_google_maps_in_the_wrong/):

 ![1](/shoals/assets/img/2024-07-10_1.png)
 <small>If you can find it, "Fishing Fun Island" actually sounds kind of awesome.</small>